 There are so many things wrong with government it's almost impossible to know where to start.
-I don't envy those in the new administration who will be tasked with that job.
-The backlash from the leftists in all these environment and social activist groups - and their hand maidens in the media and government - is going to be far worse than anything thrown against Reagan.
+I don't envy those in the new administration who've been tasked with that job.
+The backlash from the leftists in all these environmental movement, government officials, left wing activist groups, along with their hand maidens in the media has been far worse than anything thrown against Reagan.

-To start with we must realize any successful modern industrial society need energy - lots of it - cheap energy - if that society wishes to remain modern and successful.
+To start with we need clarity.
+It must realize any successful modern industrial society needs energy - lots of it - cheap energy - if that society wishes to remain modern and successful.
 Although I absolutely share all the concerns regarding energy and it’s production as foundational to a strong economy and sound society, I’m mostly concerned with pesticide issues, which is foundational to the green movement.
+Everything started there.

 If you really want to get the ball rolling - overturn the ban on DDT.
 That issue is foundational to the environmental movement.
 That’s where they got their credibility and more money and power than they ever dreamt of.
-Even if no one uses it, if that’s overturned and shown to have been a fraudulent action - then everything they’ve said is legitimately called into question.
+Even if no one uses it, if the ban on DDT is overturned, and shown to have been a fraudulent action, then everything they’ve said is legitimately called into question.
+Their success in banning DDT led to all the other actions by the green movement.

 EPA has been involved in all these corrupt sue and settle deals with the activists and the courts have been party to giving them powers the Congress never intended.
 Investigate and prosecute any government employee that was a party to such an action under RICO.
 Even if the statute of limitations has run out on such investigations - there is no statute of limitations on firing people for corruption.
 Prosecute people like graduate student Steven Arnold involving the fraudulent endocrine disruption study out of Tulane University.
 And he may have been the fall guy for bigger fish.